Scientology status by country: United Kingdom

+Scientology was not classified as a religion by the UK government until December 2013.

+In 1968, the UK banned Scientology students from entering the country, and until 1980 they banned foreign Scientologists from working in the UK.
+The government's 1971 official report into Scientology (the Foster Report) was highly critical, but did not ban the organization outright.

+In 1999, the Church of Scientology's application for charity status in England and Wales was rejected, and the Church did not appeal.
+The Charity Commission concluded that the organization was not established for the public benefit, that auditing and training—the primary activities within a Church of Scientology—could not be shown to provide any recognised benefit to the public, and did not advance religion or the moral or spiritual welfare or improvement of the community.

-The Church of Scientology was not classified as a religious institution by the UK government until December 2013.
-The Church's application for charity status in England and Wales was rejected in 1999, and the Church has not exercised its right of appeal.
-However, in 2000, the Church of Scientology was exempted from UK value added tax on the basis that it is a not-for-profit body.
-The Ministry of Defence has confirmed that Scientology is "an officially recognised religion in the Royal Navy".
-The UK Prison Service does not recognize Scientology as a religion.
-Prisoners who are registered as Scientologists may practice their religion and are given access to a representative of the Church of Scientology if they wish to receive its ministry.
-In a December 2013 decision, the UK Supreme Court ruled unanimously that a London Church of Scientology chapel was a "place of meeting for religious worship" and should be registered as a place for marriage.
-This judgement endorsed the Australian High Court decision of 1983 "Of the various attempts made to describe the characteristics of religion, I find most helpful that of Wilson and Deane".
+In 2000, the Church of Scientology was exempted from UK value added tax on the basis that it was a not-for-profit body.

+As of 1999, the Ministry of Defence had confirmed that Scientology was "an officially recognised religion in the Royal Navy".
+The UK Prison Service does not recognize Scientology as a religion, but prisoners who are registered as Scientologists may practice their religion and are allowed access to a representative of the Church of Scientology if they wish to receive its ministry.

+In response to a 5-year legal battle by Scientologist Louisa Hodkin to marry at a Church of Scientology chapel, a December 2013 decision by the UK Supreme Court overruled the 1970 R v Registrar General, ex p Segerdal decision, and ruled that a London Church of Scientology chapel was a "place of meeting for religious worship" and should be registered as a place for marriage.
+With the new ruling, the Registrar General of Births, Marriages and Deaths recognized that weddings performed within Scientology chapels and redefined religion so that it was "not ... confined to those with belief in a supreme deity."
+According to its filing under the Marriage Act, Scientology will not conduct same-sex weddings in any of its UK premises.
+This judgement endorsed the Australian High Court decision of 1983: "Of the various attempts made to describe the characteristics of religion, I find most helpful that of Wilson and Deane".
 Under Scots law, Scientology ministers had been authorised to perform marriages in Scotland even prior to the December 2013 Supreme Court decision.

-The UK government has openly criticized the Church in the past, as documented in 1971 in the Foster Report.
-The government places no restrictions upon its activities.

 United States of America

-Since 1993, the Internal Revenue Service in the United States has formally recognized the Church of Scientology as a non profit entity for tax purposes.
+In 1967 the Internal Revenue Service revoked the Church of Scientology's tax-exempt status because it failed to meet the criteria in section 501(c)(3) of the Internal Revenue Code.
+In 1993, the IRS granted Scientology a 501(c) nonprofit status, giving it the same favorable tax treatment as other nonprofit organizations.
+A New York Times article says that Scientologists paid private investigators to obtain compromising material on the IRS commissioner and blackmailed the IRS into submission.